Marshawn Lynch tells ESPN his agent ‘has been in talks’ with Seahawks about returning in 2020

 Lynch added, as only he can, that if it doesn’t work out that he’s still “living good” and that he “ain’t really tripping too much” either way.

-Seahawks coach Pete Carroll said both in his end-of-season press conference and at the NFL combine in February in Indianapolis that the door was not closed on a possible return by Lynch.
+Seahawks coach Pete Carroll said both in his end-of-season news conference and at the NFL combine in February in Indianapolis that the door was not closed on a possible return by Lynch.

 “We’ll see,” Carroll said then.
 “You never know.”

-Seahawks general manager John Schneider echoed that thought at the combine saying “I don’t know that” when asked if he thought the 2019 season was the last for Lynch and that “we’ll see how the offseason goes.”
+Seahawks general manager John Schneider echoed that thought at the combine saying, “I don’t know that” when asked if he thought the 2019 season was the last for Lynch and that “we’ll see how the offseason goes.”

-While the Seahawks weren’t ruling out that Lynch could return in 2020, the general thought had been that maybe he’d be sort of a security blanket and able to be called on again if needed, as he was last year when he returned for the final game of the regular season and the two playoff games after injuries decimated the running back spot, with Chris Carson, Rashaad Penny and C.J.
+While the Seahawks weren’t ruling out that Lynch could return in 2020, the general thought had been that maybe he’d be sort of a security blanket and able to be called on again if needed, as he was last year when he returned for the final game of the regular season and the two playoff games after injuries decimated the running-back spot, with Chris Carson, Rashaad Penny and C.J.
 Prosise all suffering season-ending injuries in December.

-But talks at this point might indicate that Lynch indeed would be willing to sign on for an entire season.
+But talks at this point might indicate that Lynch would be willing to sign on for an entire season.

 Lynch did not play last year until the Seahawks signed him, having gone unsigned when his contract with the Raiders ran out following the 2018 season.
 Lynch played the 2017 and 2018 seasons in Oakland after spending the 2016 season in retirement following his first stint with Seattle from 2010-15.

-Lynch turned 34 last month and at this point wouldn’t likely be expected to be the primary ballcarrier if he were to return.
+Lynch turned 34 last month and at this point wouldn’t likely be expected to be the primary ball carrier if he were to return.
 Schneider told KJR-AM 950 last week that he expects Carson to be ready for the start of the season after he suffered a fractured hip against Arizona on Dec.
 22.

-Depth, though, could be an issue as Schneider told KJR-AM Penny may not be ready for the start of the season and hinted he could have to go on the PUP (Physically Unable to Perform list) to start training camp.
+Depth, though, could be an issue, as Schneider told KJR-AM that Penny may not be ready for the start of the season and hinted he could have to go on the PUP (Physically Unable to Perform list) to start training camp.

 Penny suffered an ACL injury Dec.
 8 against the Rams and Schneider said “it’s going to be really hard for him” to be ready for the start of the season.

-Seattle has four other running backs on its roster — second-year player Travis Homer, DeeJay Dallas, a fourth-round pick in last month’s NFL draft, and undrafted rookie free agents Patrick Carr of Houston and Anthony Jones of Florida International.
-Carr and Jones were among 12 UDFAs the Seahawks announced Monday had officially signed.
+Seattle has four other running backs on its roster — second-year player Travis Homer; DeeJay Dallas, a fourth-round pick in last month’s NFL draft; and undrafted rookie free agents Patrick Carr of Houston and Anthony Jones of Florida International.

+Carr and Jones were among 12 UDFAs the Seahawks announced Monday as having signed.
 Seattle on Monday also waived Adam Choice, a running back who spent last year on injured reserve.
-Those moves put Seattle at the offseason roster maximum of 90, so any additions at this point will require a move to create a roster spot.
+Those moves put Seattle at the offseason roster maximum of 90, so any additions at this point would require a move to create a roster spot.

 Still, the uncertainty over Penny and that Seattle has only two running backs with NFL experience who would appear likely to be ready for the start of the season — Carson and Homer — has fed the idea the Seahawks could still be looking to add to the position.

-Lynch gained 34 yards on 12 carries — with 15 yards coming on one run — for an average of 2.8 per attempt in the one regular season game he played against the 49ers.
+Lynch gained 34 yards on 12 carries — with 15 yards coming on one run — for an average of 2.8 per attempt in the one regular-season game he played against the 49ers.

 He then had 33 yards on 18 carries (1.8 per attempt) in the two playoff games.
-But he also scored four touchdowns, and had a 20-yard reception in the wild card playoff run against the Eagles on a third-and-one play that set up a Seattle touchdown in the third quarter that proved the difference in a 17-9 win.
+But he also scored four touchdowns, and had a 20-yard reception in the wild-card-playoff run against the Eagles on a third-and-one play that set up a Seattle touchdown in the third quarter that proved the difference in a 17-9 win.

-After a 28-23 loss to the Packers in the divisional round, Lynch quickly answered one quick question about whether he would return saying “I mean, shoot, we’ll see” before launching into his quickly-famous speech to fellow players advising them to “take care of y’all’s chicken, take care of y’all’s mental.”
+After a 28-23 loss to the Packers in the divisional round, Lynch quickly answered one quick question about whether he would return saying, “I mean, shoot, we’ll see” before launching into his quickly-famous speech to fellow players advising them to “take care of y’all’s chicken, take care of y’all’s mental.”

 He hadn’t been heard from much sense — in traditional interview fashion, anyway — so it was somewhat unclear if Lynch would actually want to keep playing, even if others were speculating that he might.